 Some big scores in his first matches for Sussex

-In his first innings as an opener for Sussex, Goodwin scored 94 and that was followed shortly after by 195 against Hampshire, 109 against Worcestershire and then three centuries in the match against Nottinghamshire at Trent Bridge when he made 115 in the first innings and 203 not out in the second when he and Richard Montgomerie added 372 without loss before the declaration.
+In 2001, in his first innings as an opener for Sussex, Goodwin scored 94 and that was followed shortly after by 195 against Hampshire, 109 against Worcestershire and then in the match against Nottinghamshire at Trent Bridge, he made 115 in the first innings and 203 not out in the second when he and Richard Montgomerie added 372 without loss before the declaration.
 This stand did not quite beat the stand of 490 made by Ted Bowley and John Langridge in 1933 but it was the third best for any wicket in the county’s history.

 A record score

-Another big score of 335 in 2003 was set in the match that secured Sussex’s first ever Championship win after 164 years.
+Another big score of 335* in 2003 was set in the match that secured Sussex’s first ever Championship.
 Of that match Goodwin said: “I didn’t know what the Sussex record was.
 Then someone mentioned it when I called for drinks.
 They said: “Carry on batting, you’re close to the record.”
 “I broke the record and they declared.
 That was amazing, and to do it in that particular match.
 A few years later, I managed to break the record again.’’

-The winning runs, a four, were hit by Goodwin off the bowling of Phil DeFreitas.
+The four that earned the point to win the Championship, was hit by Goodwin off the bowling of Phil DeFreitas.
 At that point the Sussex players and the crowd began to celebrate, and the game was held up.
 As Goodwin said of the occasion: “The game stopped.
 Phil DeFreitas, the Leicestershire captain, was a gentleman, said “No worries.”
 It was obviously the first time ever for Sussex, being the oldest county.
 It was all surreal to me – celebrating in the middle of the game, rather than waiting until the game was complete.